-On May 27, 2001, the House Redistricting Committee voted 9-6 to report favorably HB 722 by D. Jones, a congressional redistricting bill, but the bill died late in the regular session without further consideration.
-Gov. Perry decided not to call a subsequent special session to consider congressional redistricting, saying it was not likely that the Legislature would reach a consensus on a plan.
+On May 27, 2001, the House Redistricting Committee voted 9-6 to report favorably HB 722 by D. Jones, a congressional redistricting bill, but the bill died late in the session without further consideration.

-Under the Texas Constitution, if the Legislature does not enact a valid House or Senate plan during the regular session, the Legislative Redistricting Board

-(LRB), comprising the lieutenant governor, House speaker, attorney general, comptroller, and land commissioner, must draw the lines.
+Under the Texas Constitution, if the Legislature does not enact a valid House or Senate plan during the regular session, the Legislative Redistricting Board (LRB), comprising the lieutenant governor, House speaker, attorney general, comptroller, and land commissioner, must draw the lines.
 Upon adoption by the board and after being filed with the secretary of state, the plan becomes law and is to be used in the next general election.
 The LRB drew both House and Senate districts in 1971, 1981, and 2001.